leanstacks/spring-boot-fundamentals/README.md

 ### Branches

-#### Episode: Bootstrapping a Spring Boot Application Project
+#### bootstrap

-The branch named `bootstrap` contains the source code illustrated in this episode.
+The branch named `bootstrap` contains the source code illustrated in the episode [Bootstrapping a Spring Boot Application Project](https://youtu.be/XbknBOmMuPQ?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

-#### Episode: Creating RESTful Web Services with Spring Boot - Part One
+#### restws-1

-The branch named `restws-1` contains the source code illustrated in this episode.

-#### Episode: Creating RESTful Web Services with Spring Boot - Part Two
+The branch named `restws-1` contains the source code illustrated in the episode [Creating RESTful Web Services with Spring Boot - Part 1](https://youtu.be/kbisNUfqVLM?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

+#### restws-2
-The branch named `restws-2` contains the source code illustrated in this episode.

-#### Episode: Creating Service Components with Spring Boot
+The branch named `restws-2` contains the source code illustrated in the episode [Creating RESTful Web Services with Spring Boot - Part 2](https://youtu.be/mrrHTJxppi8?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

+#### service

-The branch named `service` contains the source code illustrated in this episode.
+The branch named `service` contains the source code illustrated in the episode [Creating Service Components with Spring Boot](https://youtu.be/qJnAM_ZZvWA?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

-#### Episode: Using Spring Data Repositories with Spring Boot
+#### repository

-The branch named `repository` contains the source code illustrated in this episode.
+The branch named `repository` contains the source code illustrated in the episode [Using Spring Data Repositories with Spring Boot](https://youtu.be/4bPT-0f-am4?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

-#### Episode: Declarative Transaction Management with Spring Boot
+#### transactional

-The branch named `transactional` contains the source code illustrated in this episode.
+The branch named `transactional` contains the source code illustrated in the episode [Declarative Transaction Management with Spring Boot](https://youtu.be/4bPT-0f-am4?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

+#### cache

-#### Episode: Declarative Cache Management with Spring Boot
+The branch named `cache` contains the source code illustrated in the episode [Declarative Cache Management with Spring Boot](https://youtu.be/g4h268Hx0AU?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

+#### scheduled

-The branch named `cache` contains the source code illustrated in this episode.
+The branch named `scheduled` contains the source code illustrated in the episode [Creating Scheduled Processes with Spring Boot](https://youtu.be/TEMsEcdAsbY?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

 ## Languages